-The development of Standards is following the methodology of “open standards”.
+The development of Standards has followed the methodology of “open standards”.

 As such they are developed, approved and maintained via a collaborative and consensus driven process, building on the experience and knowledge collected from key actors across the humanitarian logistics sector.

 The inception phase confirmed interest in the development of updated guidance and recommendations within the main aspects of Supply Chain and Logistics (Procurement, Warehousing, Transport, Distribution, etc.).
-Other specific area to be considered are the humanitarian identity (principles and protection) and new trends (environment and cash-based interventions).
-Moreover, the ULS seek to incorporate the lessons being learned on humanitarian logistics from the COVID-19 crisis.
+Other specific area considered were the humanitarian identity (principles and protection) and new trends (environment, cash-based interventions and gender).
+Moreover, the ULS incorporates the lessons being learned on humanitarian logistics from the COVID-19 crisis.

 Based on a thorough review of existing standards, guidelines and best practices, the Technical Advisory Group (TAG), made up of more than twenty experts from different parts of the world, defined the format and scope of the Standards.

 The first draft of the ULS was launched in May 2020 and reviewed in a consultation process involving 190 participants from five regions along a total of 17 sessions in 3 languages.
 This process allowed to incorporate more and more best practices.
 It also helped to confirm and strengthen key features of the Standards.